leftistsgorilla/Website-Code/moons-haunted.md

 ### Smuggling

 You arrange smuggling channels inside.
-You have **+**2 load\*\* while incarcerated, (starting from zero as a prisoner).
+You have **+2** load while incarcerated, (starting from zero as a prisoner).
 If you take this claim twice, you’ll have 4 load while you’re serving time in Ironhook.
 Also, you may choose to carry coin in place of load for purposes of bribes or acquiring assets while in prison.
 You may reset the items in your prison loadout whenever your crew has downtime.

 ## Entanglements